jgroman/azsphere_lib_u8g2/README.md

 4. Include lib_u8g2.h to your source files.

 ## Usage
-Refer to included example project lib_u8g2_example for library usage demonstration.
+Refer to included example projects for library usage demonstration.